It’s wonderful to be loved but its profound to be understood.

 • Offers sensory experiences and movement

-• Aids in developement of coping strategies and problem-solving skills
+• Aids in development of coping strategies and problem-solving skills

 • Practicing social skills and frustration tolerance (sharing, mirroring, impulse control, etc)